anne-urai/lab_wiki/MeetingTemplate.md

 Feedback for me:
 - What is one thing I'm doing that I could do better?
 One thing I'm doing that's getting in my own way?

+During these meetings, we will update and revise our [mentoring agreement](https://anne-urai.github.io/lab_wiki/MentoringAgreement.html).